Mount Lawley, Western Australia: Western Australian Academy of Performing Arts

 The Western Australian Academy of Performing Arts (WAAPA) was established in 1980 and teaches acting, musical theatre, directing, dance, jazz and contemporary music, classical music, arts management, production, design, and broadcasting.
 WAAPA's alumni include Heath Ledger, Hugh Jackman and Tim Minchin.

 Transport

 Public transport

 Mount Lawley is well positioned to take advantage of public transit in Perth.
 The Mount Lawley train station is in the east of the suburb, and provides access to the Midland railway line.
 There are also a number of bus routes which service the area.
 Buses benefit from dedicated bus lanes along Beaufort Street, which are operational during weekday peak traffic periods, and the 950 connects Mount Lawley with the University of Western Australia in Crawley.

-Approximately 16% of Mount Lawley residents use public transport to travel to work.